rundeck/docs/docs/learning/solutions/automated-diagnostics/linux-diagnostics-example.md

 ### Example: Linux Host Diagnostics

 Let's walk through an example for how to target a specific host with our diagnostics.
-In this example we will walk through how to run diagnostics on a Linux host.

 1. Click on a prior incident for the PagerDuty Service in question.
 It can be a _Resolved_ or _Active_ incident.
 2. Expand the **Custom Details** on the Incident